Dr Phillip A. Rees

 Counselling experience has included 10 years of working within a General Hospital in the Norh-East of England; 8 years of working at New Cross Hospital, Wolverhampton, the Alexandra Hospital in Redditch, Worcs, Princess of Wales Hospital, Bromsgrove, Worcs, and Barnsley Hall Mental Health Hospital, Bromsgrove, Worcs.

 In addition, I worked for 5 years in a prison in North Staffordshire; 10 years as a Trauma Counsellor with the National Meningitis Trust.
-I have also worked within NHS mental services for 22 years as a Psychological Therapist and 25 years as a Private Counsellor and Psychotherapist.
+I have also worked within NHS mental health services for 22 years as a Psychological Therapist and 25 years as a Private Counsellor and Psychotherapist.
 I was a Senior College Counsellor in FE for 5 years, and I have been an EAP Counsellor for 18 years.
 I was also involved in the provision of counselling and psychotherapy service to prison officers for 10 years.

 Continuing Professional Development Training